 API Gateway currently only supports the IP access control plugin and will offer more plugins such as traffic throttling, circuit breaker, and parameter conversion in the future.

-- An API can be bound to only one plugin of the same type.
+- An API only allows one plugin of the same type to be bound to it.

 - Plugins are region-specific and can be bound to APIs only in the same region.
 Cross-region binding is not supported.

-- APIs can be bound to plugins only after they are published in the corresponding environment.
-Unpublished APIs cannot be bound.
+- APIs can be bound to plugins only after they are released in the corresponding environment.
+Unreleased APIs cannot be bound.

-- The deactivation of APIs does not affect their binding relationships with plugins, and the plugins will still take effect after the APIs are republished in the environment.
+- The deactivation of APIs does not affect their binding relationships with plugins, and the plugins will still take effect after the APIs are re-released in the environment.

-- Plugins support hot updates, and all binding and unbinding operations can take effect without republishing the service.
+- Plugins support hot updates, and all binding and unbinding operations can take effect without re-releasing the service.

 - After APIs are deleted, their binding relationships with plugins will also be deleted.